The world generates 2.01 billion tonnes of municipal solid waste annually, with at least 33 percent not managed in an environmentally safe manner.

 Solid Waste Facts and Statistics.
 Worldwide, over 2 billion tons of MSW is generated each year.
 Global waste production is projected to increase by 70% by 2050.
 Global waste is expected to reach 3.4 billion tons by 2050.

-How much industrial waste is produced each year in the world?
+How much garbage is in the World 2021?

 The world generates at least 3.5 million tons of plastic and other solid waste a day, 10 times the amount a century ago, according to World Bank researchers.
 The U.S. is the king of trash, producing a world-leading 250 million tons a year—roughly 4.4 pounds of trash per person per day.